WE HAVE MOVED! Our new address is at Stony Point II - 9020 Stony Point Parkway, Suite 185, Richmond, VA 23235

 Capacity Building Grants:

 High performance organizations understand the key components of organizational capacity and continually seek to strengthen each area.
 They include: governance and leadership, mission and strategy, program delivery, impact and accountability, strategic relationships, resource development and internal operations and management.
 Implicit in these core areas are human resource management, knowledge management, risk assessment and planning, technology infrastructure, legal, fiscal and public accountability and collaboration.
+Requests for capacity building grants should reflect the organization’s most recent strategic plan.

 The Foundation is committed to the long-term viability of many of the organizations it has historically supported.
 A limited number of capacity building grants will be awarded each year, with preference to organizations who have previously received competitive support.
 Providing targeted support for organizational development increases an organization’s ability to create, deliver, expand, evaluate and modify effective services.
 Grants may be extended for up to three years depending on the successful completion of annual program objectives.
 Organizations engaged in capacity building projects are not eligible for simultaneous annual competitive grants.